-- The National Museum of the American Indian (NMAI) exists the most considerable collection of artifacts and arts of Native Americans.
+- The National Museum of the American Indian (NMAI) contains the most considerable collection of artifacts and arts of Native Americans.

 - The collection in NMAI represents over 1,200 indigenous cultures and more than 12,000 years of history.

-- It include about 825,000 items of religious, historical and aesthetic importance, and also the objects created for daily use.
+- It includes about 825,000 items of religious, historical, and aesthetic importance, and also the objects created for daily use.

 28. Native American Tools

-- Tools of Native Americans were basically made of stone, usually of flint stone.
+- Tools of Native Americans were made of stone, usually of flintstone.

 - They made tools such as axes, tomahawks, knives, spears, and arrows for hunting and fighting purposes.